 Heads or tails: We usually think of this expression as people "matching nickels" for a drink.
-But in Deuteronomy 28, the Lord told Israel, "And the Lord shall make thee the head, and not the tail; and thou shalt be above only, and thou shalt not be beneath: if that thou hearken unto the commandments of the Lord thy God, which I command thee this day, to observe and voice of the Lord thy God, to observe to do all his commandments and his statutes which I command thee this day; that all these curses shall come upon thee, and overtake thee," Verse 44: "He (their enemy) shall lend to thee, and thou shalt not lend to him: He shall be the head, and thou shalt be the tail."
+But in Deuteronomy 28, the Lord told Israel, "And the Lord shall make thee the head, and not the tail; and thou shalt be above only, and thou shalt not be beneath; if that thou hearken unto the commandments of the Lord thy God, which I command thee this day, to observe and to do them"-Verse 13.
+In verse 15, He says: "But it shall come to pass, if thou wilt not hearken unto the voice of the Lord thy God, to observe to do all his commandments and his statutes which I command thee this day; that all these curses shall come upon thee, and overtake thee."
+Verse 44: "He (their enemy) shall lend to thee, and thou shalt not lend to him: He shall be the head, and thou shalt be the tail."